Death of Harry Dunn: Responses by parents and others

-Dunn's parents submitted a judicial review on 25 November, detailing the Foreign Secretary's actions over the extension of diplomatic immunity to intelligence staff and families at RAF Croughton.
-They stated that UK-US "secret treaties" had been disclosed but the documents did not cover immunity for family members.
+Dunn's parents sought leave to bring a judicial review on 25 November, detailing the Foreign Secretary's actions over the extension of diplomatic immunity to intelligence staff and families at RAF Croughton.
+They stated that UK–US "secret treaties" had been disclosed but the documents did not cover immunity for family members.
 A FCO spokesman commented "As the Foreign Secretary set out in Parliament, the individual involved had diplomatic immunity whilst in the country under the Vienna Convention on Diplomatic Relations."
 The Archbishop of Canterbury Justin Welby wrote to the US ambassador in London early in October, asking that the extradition of Anne Sacoolas should not be blocked, but had at the time not received a reply.

-In December, Dunn's parents announced they were to file a civil lawsuit in Virginia, where Sacoolas lived, in the hope of compelling her to return to England, turn herself in and face charges.
-The family's lawyer planned to rely on English common law dating back to 1774, which states that, even though the offence may have been committed in one country, the accused can face charge in another.
-In January 2020, groups of protesters, holding signs saying "Justice 4 Harry", gathered outside RAF Croughton.
-In a strongly-worded statement released by the family, they vowed not to stop demonstrating until "common sense prevails and the US government agrees not to abuse their power again".
+In December, Dunn's parents announced they were to file a civil lawsuit in Virginia, where Sacoolas lived, seeking to compel her to return to the UK.
+Their lawyer referenced English common law which, they asserted, allowed offences committed in one country to be the subject of charges laid in another.
+In January 2020, a protest meeting was held at RAF Croughton.
+Dunn's family said they would continue their demonstration until, "the US government agrees not to abuse their power again".